aspose-html-cloud/aspose-html-cloud-docs/html/conversion-api/conversion-sdk-api/convert-html-to-pdf/_index.md

 {{< /tabs >}}

-### Case 2.
-Local to storage, explicit PDF options
+{{% alert color="primary" %}}
+HTML to PDF conversion occurs with the **default conversion options**: the resulting PDF document’s width and height correspond to A4, all margins have zero value, and Quality of jpeg compression is 95%.

+{{% /alert %}}

+### **Example 2.** Convert HTML from the local file system to PDF with explicitly specified options and save to the storage

-Convert an HTML file from the local file system to PDF with explicitly specified options and save the result to the cloud storage.
+The example below demonstrates how to convert an HTML file from the local file system to PDF with explicitly specified options and save the result to the cloud storage.

+ For conversion, we use methods of the **ConverterBuilder** class: **FromLocalFile**(`inputPath`), **To**(`ConversionOptions`) and **SaveToStorage**(`outputDirectory`) that specify input data, the output format and the target directory for a conversion result.
+The **Convert**(`ConverterBuilder builder`) overloaded method applies the builder style setup of the conversion parameters using ConverterBuilder class.

 {{< tabs tabTotal="10" tabID="2" tabName1="C#"  tabName2="Java" tabName3="C++"  tabName4="Python" tabName5="PHP"  tabName6="Ruby" tabName7="Node.js" tabName8="Swift"  tabName9="Java/Android" >}}

 {{< tab tabNum="1" >}}

+The following example demonstrates how to convert **HTML to PDF C#** language applying.
+HTML is taken from the local file system, converted to PDF and saved to the storage.
+You can download the C# SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-dotnet).

 ```c#
 const string LOCAL_TESTDATA = "d:\TestData";